jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - You must add an author to add a book, and vice versa; this is an **insertion anomaly.**
 - If an attribute value changes, you'd need to find and update every occurrence to maintain database accuracy---but you might not.
 This is an **update anomaly.**

-"At the second normal form, [improvements] are still possible because a change to one row in a table may affect data that refers to this information from another table.
-For example, using the customer table just cited, removing a row describing a customer purchase (because of a return, perhaps) will also remove the fact that the product has a certain price.
-In the third normal form, these tables would be divided into two tables so that product pricing would be tracked separately.”

--

 - https://en.wikipedia.org/wiki/Database_normalization plus anomalies
 - https://www.thoughtco.com/database-normalization-basics-1019735